-- 1. Establishing strong company management systems regarding conflict minerals; - 2.
-Identifying and assessing risks in our supply chain; - 3.
-Designing and implementing a strategy to respond to identified risks in our supply chain; - 4.
-Utilizing independent third-party audits of supply chain diligence; and - 5.
-Publicly reporting on our supply chain due diligence.
+- 1. Establish strong company management systems regarding conflict minerals; - 2.
+Identify and assess risks in our supply chain; - 3.
+Design and implement a strategy to respond to identified risks in our supply chain; - 4.
+Utilize independent third-party audits of supply chain diligence; and - 5.
+Publicly report on our supply chain due diligence.